 A Fair Value Gap is formed by the price action of three consecutive candles:

-- Candle 2: A second candle that continues the strong move, creating the gap.
+- Candle 2: The strong displacement candle that moves aggressively, creating the gap.

-- Candle 3: A third candle that confirms the gap.
+- Candle 3: The follow-through candle that provides the second boundary.

 The gap itself is the space between the high of Candle 1 and the low of Candle 3 (in a bullish FVG) or the low of Candle 1 and the high of Candle 3 (in a bearish FVG).